Codilis/Movies-Data-Analyses/README.md

 Analysis is done using Hadoop2, Hive and Pig.
 Visualization is done using Microsoft's Power Bi.

+To watch complete Presentation for this project visit https://prezi.com/view/8uOiHcDzU7ZNlBM1NT33/

 Results From Power Bi are -

 ![capture](https://user-images.githubusercontent.com/24753654/44295636-bf37d180-a2ca-11e8-81bd-26f00816f984.JPG)